botpress/botpress/docs/guide/docs/general/philosphy.md

 ### If you're coming from Botpress X

 Botpress XX is mostly compatible with Botpress X. Most of your bots may be transferred effortlessly.
 Flows, QNA, NLU and Content Elements are the same.
 The biggest changes are under the hood, and in the database (to support multi-bots).
 There are some changes to Content Types / Renderers.
-You can read about the migration of your bots (on this page)[./migration]
+You can read about the migration of your bots [on this page]()./migration)

-## What’s new in Botpress X

-### If you’re coming from Botpress 1.0/1.1

-Botpress X isn’t meant to be backward compatible with Botpress 1.0/1.1, although your old bots should theoretically run without much change to the code.
-Be aware that we deprecated the Convos in favor of the new Flow Builder and Dialog Manager.
-For these reasons, we suggest that you bootstrap a new Botpress X bot and manually migrate the logic to Botpress X.

 ### Botpress X